apokryphus/advanced-combat-system/README.md

 - `W + Counterattack`

 - The ```range/distance of opponent``` from the player will also alter attack moveset.
-- Eredin, Olgierd, and Gregoire de Gorgon's moveset possess the ability to perform automatic finishers on enemies below 15% health.
+- Eredin, Olgierd, and Gregoire de Gorgon's moveset possess the ability to perform automatic finishers on enemies.
 - All other weapons do not have automatic finishers, and will instead attempt to ``dismember`` the enemy, unless triggering a manual finisher.

 <div align="right">